integralfx/MemTestHelper/DDR4 OC Guide.md

     * CR 1 becomes significantly harder to run as the frequency increases.
 Oftentimes, running CR 2 can help with achieving higher frequencies.
     * On AMD, Gear Down Mode will override Command Rate.
 For this reason, disabling Gear Down Mode in order to set CR 2 may be beneficial to overall stability.

-    1. Set the drive strengths to 60-20-20-24 and setup times to 63-63-63.
+    1. One possibility is to set the drive strengths to 60-20-20-24 and setup times to 63-63-63.
        * Drive strengths are ClkDrvStr, AddrCmdDrvStr, CsOdtDrvStr and CkeDrvStr.
        * Setup times are AddrCmdSetup, CsOdtSetup and CkeSetup.
     2. If you can't POST, adjust the setup times until you can (you should adjust them all together).
     3. Run a memory test.
     4. Adjust setup times then drive strengths if unstable.
     * [My stable GDM off CR 1 settings](https://i.imgur.com/z547RLa.jpg)
+    5. Oftentimes, a drive strength above 24 ohms may hurt stability.
+Furthermore, running non-zero setup times is rarely needed, however may aid in the stabilization of CR 1.

     Intel:
-    * Try setting CR to 1T.
+    * If below DDR4-4400, try setting CR to 1T.
 If that doesn't work, leave CR on 2T.
     * On Asus Maximus boards enabling Trace Centering can help greatly with pushing CR 1T to higher frequencies.

 11. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).

 ## Miscellaneous Tips
 * Usually a 200MHz increase in effective DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
-  For example, 3000 15-17-17 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.
+  For example, DDR4-3000 15-17-17 has the same latency as DDR4-3200 16-18-18, but DDR4-3200 16-18-18 has higher bandwidth.
 This is typically after initial tuning has been completed, and not at XMP.
 * Generally speaking, frequency should be prioritized over tighter timings, so long as other factors such as FCLK sync, Command Rate or Memory gear are not substantial factors.
 * Secondary and tertiary timings (except for tRFC) don't really change much, if at all, across the frequency range.
 If you have stable secondary and tertiary timings at DDR4-3200, you could probably run them at DDR4-3600, even DDR4-4000, provided your ICs, IMC and motherboard are capable.